codio/site/source/docs/teacher/classes/autograde.html.md

 <img alt="authtoken" src="/img/docs/grading-secure.png" class="simple"/>

 ### Secure scripts
-If you want your scripts to run securely such that the student has no way of either viewing the script or viewing other files that might contain seure data then you should place those scripts and files in the `.guides/secure` folder.
+If you want your scripts to run securely such that the student has no way of either viewing the script or viewing other files that might contain secure data then you should place those scripts and files in the `.guides/secure` folder.
 Codio ensures that only the original project author is able to access this folder but when it is assigned to Students as a Unit, it is not accessible in any way.

-Important : you should only place scripts in the ```.guides/secure``` folder that will be executed when the Unit if marked as complete.
+**Important** : you should only place scripts in the ```.guides/secure``` folder that will be executed when the Unit if marked as complete.
 Do not put scripts accessed from Codio Guides there as this folder will not accessible at that point.

 ### Buggy grading script strategy
 Once the Unit has been published to the class, the project author will no longer be able to modify any autograding scripts that may have been written.
 However, teacher written scripts are subject to bugs like any other piece of code and you may want to be able to modify your test script after the Unit is published.